 top of page

-Miss Emma developed the world’s first bi-directional word mapping tool.
-MappedWords.com
+Miss Emma developed the Code Mapping Tool and now the world’s first bi-directional word mapping tool.
+SpeedieReadies.com

 miss_emma_duck_hands.jpg